F5Networks/k8s-bigip-ctlr/docs/README.rst

    - For Edge and Unsecured Route types, the default backend port is 80.

-   - To expose a Service on any other ports. **specify the port in the Route config's "Port" field**.
+   - To expose a Service on any other port, **specify the port number in the Route config's "Port: TargetPort" field**.

 Supported annotations
 `````````````````````